HIGH SCHOOL INTERNS BUILD EMERGENCY WATER RESPONSE TRAILER

-MCMINNVILLE WATER & LIGHT EARNS APPA SAFETY AWARD OF EXCELLENCE
+MCMINNVILLE WATER & LIGHT EARNS APPA, NWPPA SAFETY AWARDS

-June 7, 2023: McMINNVILLE, OR — McMinnville Water and Light has earned the American Public Power Association’s Safety Award of Excellence for safe operating practices in 2022.
-The utility earned a first-place award in the category for utilities with 60,000-109,999 worker-hours of annual worker exposure.
+June 7, 2023: McMINNVILLE, OR — McMinnville Water and Light has earned safety awards from Northwest Public Power Association and American Public Power Association.
+The APPA’s Safety Award of Excellence is a first-place award in the category for utilities with 60,000-109,999 worker-hours of annual worker exposure for safe operating practices in 2022.
+The NWPPA award is a first-place award for incident rate and severity rate for 80,001-160,000 hours of exposure in 2022.

 “Safety needs to be the first thing on every utility employee’s mind as they go about their work," said Jim Boyd, Chair of APPA’s Safety Committee and Electric Operations Safety Manager at Tacoma Power, Tacoma Washington.
 “The utilities honored by APPA for excellence in this area should be proud of the culture they have instilled in serving their communities.”